sihorjs/interview-task/README.md

 The simple app where a user ranks countries that they like the most.

 ## Tasks
+- [ ] Suggest UX improvements
 - [x] A user can reorder list items using drag-and-drop
-- [ ] A user can select a country when they click plus button
+- [ ] A user can select a country when they click on a plus button
 - [ ] The app should sync with back-end as soon as possible
 - [ ] A user can replace selected country by a country that isn't selected
 - [ ] A user should be able to remove a country from selection